LiveRamp/captain/README.md

 - parallelExecutions: num of requests a captain node should process in parallel.
 (5 - 20 appears to be pretty conventional.
 Ideally each time Captain "processes" (meaning any single waypoint) a request the amount of works its doing should take less than a second.
 So even 5 threads can move you through requests very quickly)

 Did you know Captain is a busy loop?

+#### Captain Under the Hood

+If you make it past the "Getting Started" section, you may want to understand a bit more explicitly Captain's state machine logic.
+The best thing would be to check out [CaptainJoblet](https://github.com/LiveRamp/captain/blob/master/src/main/java/com/liveramp/captain/daemon/CaptainJoblet.java), but we'll do a brief primer on it in this section.

+`READY`: When Captain encounters a request in this status, it is going try to run the `RequestSubmitter` for the step that it's currently in.
+If you have provided a `HandlePersistor` for that step, it will run that as well.
+Assuming that no exception is thrown while executing these classes, it will then change the status of the request, using the `RequestUpdater`, to `COMPLETED` if it's a Sync Waypoint or `IN_PROGRESS` if it's a ASync or ControlFlow waypoint .
+`IN_PROGRESS`: Captain will run the `StatusRetriever` for a given step when it receives `IN_PROGRESS`.
+The `StatusRetriever` will return the `CaptainStatus` that you chose in your implementation.
+Based on that status, on the next run of the state machine, Captain will act according to the rules described in this section.
+`COMPLETED`: When the state machines encounters a request in `COMPLETED`, it will try to find the next step in the manifest.
+If it finds a next step, it will change both the step to the next step and status from `COMPLETED` to ready using the request updater.
+`FAILED`: When Captain receives `FAILED` it will try to execute the retry policy (`FailedRequestPolicy`) if you provided one.
+Otherwise it will do nothing.
+(optional)`PENDING`: By default `PENDING` is not used.
+It can be turned on using `setSupportsPending` in the `CaptainBuilder`.
+Unless you turn it on, you can ignore this status completely.
+The goal of the `PENDING` status is to track the time between submitting a request to a service and the time at which that service begins processing it.
+For example, in our Example App, we submit a job to a service that runs a long running process.
+Let's say that service is frequently backlogged, so you want to poll it to find out when it actually starts working on your request.
+The `PENDING` status is intended to do that.
+When Captain receives a request in `PENDING` all it does is run the `StatusRetriever`, just like it does for requests in `IN_PROGRESS`.
+By convention, in your status retriever, if it finds out the request has still not begun processing, it should return `PENDING` again (i.e. no change), otherwise if it has started, it returns `IN_PROGRESS`.
+Note: You can only give a waypoint one `StatusRetriever`, so if you're using `PENDING`, both `PENDING` and `IN_PROGRESS` are going to use the same status retriever.

 #### Emulating a DAG